segmentrouting/srv6-labs/xarchive/xrd-compose/README.md

-## xr-compose is a script that leverages docker-compose to launch an XRd topology on baremetal, Ubuntu VM, or cloud instance
+## Launch an XRd topology on baremetal, Ubuntu VM, or AWS instance
 ### This doc is based on Ubuntu 20.04

-If using AWS I recommend EC2 instance t3a.xlarge or larger for a 6 node topology.
+If using AWS I recommend EC2 instance t3a.xlarge or larger for a 6 node topology

 1. Copy files from this repo to your host or VM
 2. Acquire and upload an XRd image: